-• We offer before and after care at our sites through the Holly Kids Program, please call (248)328-3021 for more details.
-A separate parent handbook is available for the program.
+• We offer before and after care at our sites through the Holly Latchkey Program, please call (248)328-3021 for more details.
+A separate parent handbook is available for the program and can be found on our website.

 Referrals for Child and Family Needs